totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.introduction.rst

 The last two tabs, ``Process`` and ``Logs``, are the panels where you can control the execution of your App and check for debug information.
-On ``Process`` your can either make a single execution (or schedule recurrent ones) for online batches or you can start a server process for online and web Apps.
+On ``Process`` your can either make a single execution (or schedule recurrent ones) for batch apps or you can start a server process for online and web apps.
 The logs are always presented time ordered on the ``Logs`` panel.

 The section (*1*) on *figure 10* is used for building and releasing your